ibm-cloud-docs/transit-gateway/deleting-gateway.md

    * From the transit gateway's details page, click the Actions menu ![Actions menu](/images/overflow.png) next to the gateway you want to delete and select **Delete**.
    * From an individual transit gateway page, select **Actions > Delete**.

-## Deleting a transit gateway using the CLI
+## Deleting a transit gateway from the CLI
 {: #delete-gateway-cli}
 {: cli}

-To delete an existing gateway using the CLI, enter the following command:
+To delete an existing gateway from the CLI, enter the following command:

 ```sh
 ibmcloud tg gateway-delete|gwd GATEWAY_ID [-f, --force] [-h, --help]